Vishwesh45/Apponix-technologies-project/README.md

 # Apponix Technologies - Frontend Web Development Services

+**Disclaimer:** This is not an actual website or an official representation of Apponix Technologies.
+It is a conceptual project built to showcase a frontend application, imagining the company's branding and utilizing information about their services.

 Welcome to the Apponix Technologies Frontend Project!
-This React application serves as a showcase for our web development services, providing a clean and user-friendly interface for potential clients to explore our offerings.
+This React application serves as a showcase for web development services, providing a clean and user-friendly interface for potential clients to explore the offerings imagined for Apponix Technologies.

 ## Table of Contents